MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/set-dnsservercache.md

 ```

 ### -MaxNegativeTtl
-Specifies how many seconds (1 to 4294967294 seconds) an entry that records a negative answer to a query remains stored in the DNS cache.
+Specifies how long (1 to 2592000 seconds) an entry that records a negative answer to a query remains stored in the DNS cache.
+The value must be provided as a TimeSpan.
-The default setting is 15 minutes (900 seconds).
+The default setting is 15 minutes.

 ```yaml
 Type: TimeSpan